HR-7276-119

 What it does

-This bill would direct the President to impose an additional 30% tariff on sheep and lamb products — including meat, wool, and other derived goods — imported from Australia or New Zealand.
-It would apply on top of any existing duties already in place on these products.
+This bill would require the President to impose a 30 percent tariff on all sheep and lamb products — including meat, wool, pelts, and any products containing wool or lamb — that originate from Australia or New Zealand.
+The tariff would take effect 30 days after enactment and would be added on top of any existing applicable duties.
+The bill covers ovine animals of any age and all products derived in whole or in part from them.

 Who benefits